 What is a salary sacrifice arrangement?

-Salary sacrifice is an agreement with your employer to contribute a certain amount of your pre-tax salary or potential bonus into your super, with the aim of potentially reducing your tax and boosting your super balance at the same time.
+Salary sacrifice is an agreement with your employer to contribute a certain amount of your pre-tax salary or potential bonus into your super.
+The aim is to potentially reduce your tax and boost your super balance at the same time.

 The word sacrifice doesn’t really make this strategy sound appealing, but it has some great potential benefits.

 How salary sacrifice works – bringing your taxable income down

 Instead of being taxed at your marginal tax rate of up to 47 per cent including Medicare Levy, these payments are generally taxed at the concessional rate of up to 15 per cent.
 For example, if you earn $95,000 a year, you could save up to 24c in every dollar sacrificed.

 If you’re a high income earner, with combined income and concessional super contributions of more than $250,000, your concessional contributions above the $250,000 will be taxed at an additional rate of 15 per cent (30 per cent in total).
 However, this is still lower than the top marginal tax rate of 47 per cent (including Medicare Levy).